loqwai/animated-couscous/README.md

 Job 4 will maintain the state outside of Bevy components.
 The state will be network serializable so that it can be easily sent to the clients.

 For now, the application will take a CLI flag to enable the server.
 In the future, we may want to have all clients run the server and elect a leader, or have them run in "lockstep" and reconcile differences using a CRDT.

+## Notes

+I think maybe #1 would not be given a state event, but should rather augment game components with whatever they need to be able to render on screen.